-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

 Get a taste of the south and it's wild beauty with a journey through the Appalachian Mountains of Virginia to the Smokey Mountains of North Carolina.
 Take Skyline Drive through to the end of the Blue Ridge Parkway for beautiful views, especially in the fall and summer.

-Distance: About 350 Miles
+Distance: About 350 miles

 Suggested Itinerary:

 1. Start your trip in Charlottesville with a stay at the Keswick Hall.
-The luxury hotel is the ultimate in relaxation featuring an infinity pool, hot air balloon rides, and vineyard-inspired spa treatments.
-For more information visit keswick.com.
+The luxury hotel is the ultimate in relaxation featuring an infinity pool, hot air balloon rides and vineyard-inspired spa treatments.

 2. Before you leave Charlottesville brush up on your American history with a stop at Thomas Jefferson’s estate, Monticello.
-Then stop by one of the many vineyards nearby, like Donald Trump’s new winery just down the road.
-For more information visit monticello.org.

-3. On your way through the Shenandoah Valley stop and see Virginia’s natural bridge, once owned by Thomas Jefferson.
-The twenty story tall and one hundred foot wide bridge is a National Historic Landmark shaped by Mother Nature over thousands of years.
+3. On your way through the Shenandoah Valley, stop and see Virginia's natural bridge, once owned by Thomas Jefferson.
+The 20-story, 100-foot wide bridge is a National Historic Landmark shaped by Mother Nature over thousands of years.

-4. In Ashville, North Carolina be sure to see the famed Biltmore Estate and see how the Vanderbilts vacationed at their massive chateau.
-The estate includes a 250-room mansion, gardens, and a four-star inn.
-For more information visit biltmore.com.
+4. In Ashville, North Carolina, be sure to see the famed Biltmore Estate and how the Vanderbilts vacationed at their massive chateau.
+The estate includes a 250-room mansion, gardens and a four-star inn.

 5. If you’re in North Carolina you have to experience barbecue.
 Try Luella’s Bar-B-Que restaurant in Asheville and enjoy some down-home, Southern cooking and hospitality.
 For more information visit luellasbbq.com.